tyre/llamaindex-pinecone/README.md

 By default, the embedding for a node is expected to be exactly as long as the dimension of the index.
 If not, `PineconeVectorStore` will throw an error.

-If you have a large embedding that you would like automatically, though naively, chunked into multiple vectors the size of the index's dimension, set `splitEmbeddingsByDimension` to `true`:
+If you have a large embedding that you would like automatically, though naively, chunked into multiple vectors the size of the index's dimension, set `splitEmbeddingsByDimension` to `true`.
+This is most useful for testing.

 Here's a contrived example with a pinecone index whose dimension is `1`: